Enter your email here to receive Weekly Wide-Awake

 Ireland: Day 4 — Dublin

-Still stinging a bit from losing the football game, we woke up and headed out and about on a day of sightseeing around Dublin.
+Still stinging a bit from losing the football game, we woke up and headed out and about sightseeing around Dublin.
 (We noticed the understandably subdued nature of Florida State fans the entire day.)
-We walked to City Centre and stopped at O’Donoghue’s Pub on Suffolk Street — not the O’Donoghue’s made famous by the Dubliners, which is also a favorite stop — and met a charming guy who told us about his 10 Guinness Saturday and 10 Guinness Sunday ritual.
-I also talked with two women who were making their way back home to San Diego having seen Taylor Swift in London.
+We walked to the City Centre and stopped at O’Donoghue’s Pub on Suffolk Street — not the O’Donoghue’s made famous by the Dubliners, which is also a favorite stop — and met a charming guy who told us about his 10 Guinness Saturday and 10 Guinness Sunday ritual.
+I also talked with two women who were returning home to San Diego after seeing Taylor Swift in London.
 Once again, the pub was a place to meet people and share stories.

 Book of Kells Experience

-Following a pint at the pub, we headed to The Book of Kells Experience at Trinity College.
-As a lover of words and language, this experience further convinced me of Ireland’s connection to my heart.
-The Book of Kells is a 1,200 year-old manuscript written and protected over the centuries by those committed to preserving the Christian faith and the written text.
+We headed to The Book of Kells Experience at Trinity College after a pint at the pub.
+As a lover of words and language, this Experience further convinced me of Ireland’s connection to my heart.
+The Book of Kells is a 1,200-year-old manuscript written and protected over the centuries by those committed to preserving the Christian faith and the written text.
 Ornate and beautiful, the Book tells the Gospel story.
 The Experience includes seeing the actual Book of Kells, a walk through Trinity College’s Old Library Long Room, and several interactive exhibits that bring The Book and the Library’s historically and culturally significant collection to life.

-Everyone told us to not miss the Guinness Storehouse and they were not wrong.
-From a beautiful building filled with artifacts from the Guinness operation, a wonderful description of how Guinness in made, live music and restaurants, to the best possible views of Dublin, the Storehouse does not disappoint.
-We soaked it all in, made more friends, and tried different Guinness products we had not even heard of before this trip.
+Everyone told us not to miss the Guinness Storehouse, and they were not wrong.
+From a beautiful building filled with artifacts from the Guinness operation, an excellent description of how Guinness is made, live music and restaurants, to the best possible views of Dublin, the Storehouse is worth the time.
+We soaked it all in, made more friends, and tried different Guinness products we had not heard of before this trip.

 Sunday Session at The Brazen Head